muratk5n/thirdwave/en/README.md

 ---

-Bolsonaro complaining about leftist on his way out was the best 2022 closer.
+Bolsonaro complaining about leftists on his way out is the best 2022 closer.

 ---